-The pension account will be invested 100% in the Global Equity (50:50) Index Fund until age 60.
-In the 5 years before retirement investments are gradually switched so that by age 65 the pension account is invested 25% in the Cash Fund and 75% in the Corporate Bonds Fund.
+The pension account will be invested 100% in the Global Equity (50:50) Index Fund until 5 years before a member's selected retirement age.
+In the 5 years before retirement, investments are gradually switched so that by the selected retirement age the pension account is invested 25% in the Cash Fund and 75% in the Corporate Bonds Fund.